Diamond education is the understanding of the 4 C’s of diamonds (color, cut, carat, clarity) and the factors that impact diamond quality and price.

-Before being purchased, many diamonds are sent to a third party laboratory for comprehensive evaluation; this process is known in the industry as diamond certification.
+Before being purchased, many diamonds are sent to a third-party laboratory for comprehensive evaluation; this process is known in the industry as diamond certification.
 A respectable laboratory is one staffed by professional gemmologists who specialise in diamond grading.
-The diamond’s clarity, colour, cut and weight are measured using a jeweller’s loupe, microscope and other industry tools.
+The diamond’s clarity, color, cut and weight is measured using a jeweler’s loupe, microscope, and other industry tools.

 Laboratory certification provides an impartial judgement of the quality and characteristics of each diamond.
 The certificate (called a grading report or dossier) gives the purchaser added confidence that the diamond received is as described by the seller.
 The certificate is also valuable for insurance purposes, as it provides a professional and independent evaluation of the diamond.